Coffitivity, Can the right amount of background noise boost creativity? I spend a week finding out.

 So, off you go to Starbucks with a Mac Book and a to-do list and order up a mochaccino, but wait, when you open up your laptop and take that first piping hot sip of your beverage, you realise that using a Mac Book in Starbucks makes you look like a twat, and wearing those Crocs certainly didn’t do you any favours.

-Fear not, as the good folks at Coffitivity have made a website to bring all the ambience of coffee shop into your home/office/studio (delete as applicable).
+Fear not, as the good folks at Coffitivity have made a website to bring all the ambience of a coffee shop into your home/office/studio (delete as applicable).

 They suggest having your own music slightly louder than the ambient sounds so I decided to find out if there was anything behind this theory by spending a week with Coffitivity and my good friend Spotify.